cs17-fall2023/cs17-fall2023.github.io/README.md

 * Push changes.

-* `npm run deploy` to actually deploy changes to the website.
+* run `npm run build` and then `npm run deploy` to actually deploy changes to the website.
 This connects to the gh-pages branch.

 For more information, see https://github.com/gitname/react-gh-pages.